-Eoghan Harris in the Sunday Independent newspaper says his grandfather, a farmer from near the area, believed like many at the time that it was two local policemen with a magic lantern, a device that was widespread in the 19th century which allowed a small lightbox to project an image on a wall, who did it.
+He wrote in the Sunday Independent that his grandfather, a farmer from near the area, believed (like many at the time) that the apparition was created by two local policemen with a magic lantern - a device that was widespread in the 19th century, which allowed a small lightbox to project an image on a wall.

-According to the site Catholictradition.org, the vision began on the evening of August 21, 1879.
-Mary McLoughlin, the housekeeper to the parish priest of Knock, County Mayo, Ireland, was astonished to see the outside south wall of the church bathed in a mysterious light; there were three figures standing in front of the wall, which she mistook for replacements of the stone figures destroyed in a storm.
+The reported apparition began on the evening of August 21, 1879.
+Mary McLoughlin, the housekeeper to the parish priest of Knock, County Mayo, was astonished to see the outside south wall of the church bathed in a mysterious light; there were three figures standing in front of the wall, which she mistook for replacements of the stone figures destroyed in a storm.

 She rushed through the rain to her friend Margaret Byrne's house.
-After a half hour Mary decided to leave and Margaret's sister Mary agreed to walk home with her.
+After a half hour, Mary decided to leave, and Margaret's sister agreed to walk home with her.

-As they passed the church they saw and amazing vision very clearly: Standing out from the gable and to the west of it appeared the Blessed Virgin, St. Joseph and St. John.
-The figure of the Blessed Virgin was life-size, while the others seemed to be neither as large nor as tall.
+As they passed the church they saw an amazing vision very clearly: standing out from the gable and to the west of it appeared the Virgin Mary, St. Joseph and St. John.
+The figure of Mary was life sized, while the others seemed to be neither as large nor as tall.

 Mary Byrne ran to tell her family while Mary McLoughlin gazed at the apparition.
-Soon a crowd gathered and all saw the apparition.
+Soon a crowd of fifteen gathered, young and old, and all saw the apparition.
 The parish priest, Archdeacon Cavanaugh, did not come out, however, and his absence was a disappointment to the devout villagers.